The Project’s recommendations for employment-related prisoner reentry:

-Meeting the Challenge of Employment-Related Prisoner Reentry in a Recession January 2010.
+Malcolm C. Young, Meeting the Challenge of Employment-Related Prisoner Reentry in a Recession January 2010.
 An introduction to the problem of prison reentry and employment.

-New Ideas and Innovative Approaches to Employment Reentry Programming (pdf), January 2011
+New Ideas and Innovative Approaches to Employment Reentry Programming January 2011

-Ideas presented for discussion to the Illinois Department of Corrections.
+Ideas presented for discussion with the Illinois Department of Corrections.

-Reconsidering Prison Industry Programs in America and their Value to Prisoner Reentry, Shilpa Avasare, March 2011
+Avasari, Shilpa, Reconsidering Prison Industry Programs in America and their Value to Prisoner Reentry (March 2011)

-Notes on the Discussions among Program Staff and Students:
+Notes from Discussions among Program Staff and Students:

 The Business Side of Employment Reentry January 2011.
 An outline covering the range of different approaches to employment reentry."Why Hire" a Returning Prisoner?
 September 2010.
 A Briefing Sheet prepared for meetings with business owners and managers.